nimus0108/BCAuth/README.md

 ## Receiving the Response
 ---
 The response you receive from the URL above will be in the form of JSON.
-There will be 2 key/values: `status` for the response status and a `message` for a short blurb of what the status means.
+There will be 1 key/value `status` for the response status.

+Example response:
+`{ "status" : 0 }`

 ### Status Codes
 * 0: Login was successful.
 User was authenticated.